opencv/opencv/modules/gpu/doc/data_structures.rst

 gpu::StreamAccessor
 -------------------
-.. cpp:class:: gpu::StreamAccessor
+.. ocv:class:: gpu::StreamAccessor

-This class enables getting ``cudaStream_t`` from :cpp:class:`gpu::Stream` and is declared in ``stream_accessor.hpp`` because it is the only public header that depends on the CUDA Runtime API.
+This class enables getting ``cudaStream_t`` from :ocv:class:`gpu::Stream` and is declared in ``stream_accessor.hpp`` because it is the only public header that depends on the CUDA Runtime API.
 Including it brings a dependency to your code.
 ::

     struct StreamAccessor